 IFRS 15 Revenue from Contracts with Customers, issued in May 2014, will supersede a number of standards and interpretations on revenue recognition (in particular IAS 18 Revenue and IAS 11 Construction Contracts).
 This standard does not apply to revenues from lease contracts, insurance contracts or financial instruments.

-It is based on a five-step model framework to determine the timing and amount of recognition of revenue from ordinary activities.
-IFRS 15 is mandatory for annual periods beginning on or after 1 January 2018 and must first be endorsed by the European Union for application in Europe.
+Adopted by the European Union on 22 September 2016, IFRS 15 will become mandatory for years beginning on, or after, 1 January 2018.